 Honors Projects are offered in the fall semester only and are for students working on an independent project to submit for departmental honors in the spring semester.
 Students meet regularly with their individual project advisors and as a group several times during the semester for guidance about conducting research, revising, and preparing thesis manuscripts.
 These projects are completed in addition to the five courses required for the advanced level of the major, and students must have completed at least two courses at the 300, 400, or 4000 level by the time of application.
 Prerequisites: senior standing, a 3.5 GPA in English, and approval by the departmental Honors/Independent Projects committee.
 Proposals must be submitted to the committee by March 1 of the semester preceding the beginning of the project.
-Proposals must be submitted to the committee by March 1 of the semester preceding the beginning of the project.

-Major and interdisciplinary majors offered
+Major and combined majors offered

-A student may choose environmental studies as a stand-alone major, a combined major in conjunction with other departments (see below), or as one field in a multi-field major (see Curriculum, Multi-field Major Program).
+A student may choose environmental studies as a stand-alone major, a combined major in conjunction with other departments (see below, or as one field in a multi-field major (see Curriculum, Multi-field Major Program.
 Students can earn a B.S. degree emphasizing environmental science via combined majors with biology, chemistry, geology, mathematics or psychology; or a B.A. degree in the stand-alone major or in a combined major with economics, English, government, philosophy or sociology.